Admissions & Records

 Greeley, CO 80634

 Students pay in-state or out-of-state tuition based on their residency status in Colorado.
-Students must live in Colorado for 12 months before the first day of class and have taken steps to make Colorado their permanent home (such as getting a driver’s license, filing Colorado state taxes, etc).
-Students under 22 years old are eligible for in-state tuition if a parent meets residency requirements.
-In addition, students who have lived in Colorado for at least one year, qualifies for in-state tuition, and lives in the Aims tax district may qualify for the in-district tuition discount.
+Students 23 and over must live in Colorado for 12 months before the first day of class and have taken steps to make Colorado their permanent home (such as getting a driver's license, filing Colorado state taxes, etc.).
+Students under 23 years old are eligible for in-state tuition if a parent meets residency requirements.
+In addition, students who qualify for in-state tuition, and live in the Aims tax district may qualify for the in-district tuition discount.

 Initial tuition classification is made at the point of admission based upon information the student supplies in the Application for Admission.
 Failure to answer all questions on the Application or failure to supply any requested documentation can result in the student being classified as “unknown” tuition classification and the student will be charged the out-of-state tuition rate.